ibm-cloud-docs/cephaas/aws_cli.md

 # Using the AWS CLI
 {: #aws-cli}

-The official command-line interface for AWS is compatible with the {{site.data.keyword.cos_full}} S3 API.
+The official command-line interface for AWS is compatible with the {{site.data.keyword.cephaas_full}} S3 API.
 {: shortdesc}

 Written in Python, it can be installed from the Python Package Index via `pip install awscli`.
 By default, access keys are sourced from `~/.aws/credentials`, but can also be set as environment variables.